-A total of 15% of the total number of the Ordinary Shares, issued subject to compliance with all applicable law and calculated on the basis of the total number of Ordinary Shares assuming all convertible securities are converted or exchanged and all rights, options or warrants to subscribe for or acquire shares are exercised and including all Ordinary Shares authorized for future issuance or grant under any equity incentive, share option or similar plan of Diginex Limited, as of the date of our initial public offering, will be available for issuance under the Incentive Plan.
-The maximum number of shares subject to Incentive Plan awards granted during any fiscal year to any non-employee director, when taken together with any cash fees paid to the director during the year in respect of his or her service as a director, may not exceed \$250,000 in total value.
+The aggregate number of shares that are available for issuance pursuant to awards granted under the Plan is equal to 2,700,000 ordinary shares.
+The maximum number of shares subject to Incentive Plan awards granted during any fiscal year to any non-employee director, when taken together with any cash fees paid to the director during the year in respect of his or her service as a director, may not exceed \$200,000 in total value.
 If an award granted under the Incentive Plan is forfeited, canceled, settled, or otherwise terminated without a distribution of shares, the shares underlying that award will again become available for issuance under the Incentive Plan.
 However, none of the following shares will be available for issuance under the Incentive Plan: (i) shares delivered to or withheld to pay withholding taxes, (ii) shares used to pay the exercise price of an option, or (iii) shares subject to any exercised share-settled SARs.
 Any substitute awards shall not reduce the shares authorized for grant under the Incentive Plan.